digital-brands/wpgnv.com/readme.md

 # WPgnv.com Code
 These files comprise the /wp-content of a WordPress installation.
+To use this repo you will need to install WordPress on your server along with a database.
+Then simply clone this repo into /wp-content.

 - - -
 ## File Structure